Axo-axonic synapse: Brainstem

 Axo-axonic synapses are found in the spinal trigeminal nucleus in the brainstem.
 Electron microscopy studies on the kitten brainstem quantified synaptogenesis of axo-axonic synapses in the spinal trigeminal nucleus at different development ages of the brain.
 Authors identified the synapses by counting vesicles released in the synaptic cleft, which can be observed in the micrographs.
 Axo-axonic contacts are shown to consistently increase throughout the development period, starting from the age of 3 hours to the age of 27 days in kittens.
-The highest rate of synaptogenesis is during the first 3 to 6 days, at the end of which, the kitten’s spinal trigeminal nucleus will have nearly half of the axo-axonic synapses present in adult cats.
-Later, between 16 to 27 days of age, there is another surge of axo-axonic synaptogenesis.
+The highest rate of synaptogenesis is during the first 3 to 6 days, at the end of which, the kitten's spinal trigeminal nucleus will have nearly half of the axo-axonic synapses present in adult cats.
+Later, between 16 and 27 days of age, there is another surge of axo-axonic synaptogenesis.
 Axo-axonic synapses are also observed in the solitary nucleus (also known as nucleus of the solitary tract) uniquely in the commissural portion in the neuroanatomical studies, which used 5-hydroxydopamine to label axo-axonic synapses.
 Axo-axonic synapses are formed on baroreceptor terminals by the presynaptic adrenergic fibers, and are proposed to play a role in baroreflex.